jtesta/ssh-audit/README.md

 Guides to harden server & client configuration can be found here: [https://www.ssh-audit.com/hardening_guides.html](https://www.ssh-audit.com/hardening_guides.html)

 ### Pre-Built Packages ###
-Pre-built packages are available for Windows (see the releases page), on PyPI, as well as the snap repository.
+Pre-built packages are available for Windows (see the releases page), on PyPI, Snap, and Homebrew.

 To install from PyPI:
 ```
 $ pip3 install ssh-audit
 ```

-To install the snap package:
+To install the Snap package:
 ```
 $ snap install ssh-audit
 ```